Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 </summary>

 #### What:
 Services are available to anyone seeking employment, career planning support, and training opportunities.
 Experienced staff are able to open doors to help find the right fit for employment and training.
 Let’s get to work!
+Appointments are available virtually and in person at the Centres.
+Please inquire about the availability of in-person appointments.
 > The staff are very supportive of your goals and help you find the best possible way to achieve those goals, short-term and long-term.
 I would highly recommend the Conestoga Career Centre to anyone who is in need of Career help.
 >
 > – A successful job seeker, Jess

 *Employment Ontario* funded programs including: Employment Services, Youth Job Connection, Youth Job Connection Summer & Canada Ontario Job Grant
-- Connections to Employers with employer showcases
+- Connections to Employers with monthly employer showcases
 - Individualized Job Search and Resume Assistance
+- Resource Centre and Virtual Job Board (MyCareer)
 - Workplace Certifications relevant to today’s labour market
 - Second Career Funding Information & Application Support
 - Financial Incentives may be available for eligible employers and Job Seekers